pmyymgf/oldriskbazaar/README.md

 __Dynamis__

-Joshua Davis has built a decentralized application for a mutual unemployment insurance arrangement on Ethereum.
+Joshua Davis is building a decentralized application for a mutual unemployment insurance arrangement on Ethereum.

 * Oraclize
 * Onename